OsCordero/chirp/README.md

 # Chirp

-Minimal Twitter clone using Next.js + Trpc + Prisma
+Minimal Twitter-like site using Next.js + Trpc + Prisma (you can only post with emojis).

 ## Third party services used: